MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: RELATED WORKS

+Task-bidding frameworks represent one approach to autonomous task allocation, alongside optimization-based methods and learning-based techniques such as multi-agent reinforcement learning~\cite{chakraa2023optimization}.
+However, optimization-based methods become computationally infeasible as the number of robots and targets grows, and struggle to accommodate dynamic changes such as newly discovered targets during mission execution~\cite{chakraa2023optimization}.
+Learning-based methods address runtime scalability by shifting computational demand to training time, but training times and memory requirements scale rapidly with team size and number of targets.
+Furthermore, fixed observation sizes require retraining when team composition changes~\cite{rubio2026collaborative}.
+Both paradigms, therefore, present practical barriers for our intended scenario.
+More recently, large language models have been proposed as a coordination layer for multi-robot teams~\cite{huang2025compositional}, enabling natural-language mission specification.
+However, such approaches rely on continuous connectivity to external inference infrastructure, which is incompatible with the communication-constrained deployments targeted by MOSAIC.

+\paragraph{Autonomy Modes and Human-in-the-Loop Operation} While advances in autonomy enable robots to plan, manage, and execute a wide range of tasks independently, real-world deployments inevitably expose situations that cannot be reliably anticipated or estimated during mission execution.
+Practical systems must therefore still support human involvement during execution, allowing operators to intervene, adapt mission priorities, or recover from failures when autonomous decision-making proves insufficient.

 The task management strategies discussed above thus operate within a set of autonomy modes that recur across prior deployments.
-The highest autonomy mode is \emph{full autonomy}, in which robots autonomously generate tasks, allocate them across the team, and execute them without operator input.
+The highest autonomy mode is \emph{mission-level autonomy}, in which robots autonomously generate tasks, allocate them across the team, and execute them without operator input.
 Only systems that support autonomous task discovery fall into this category~\cite{schnell_efficient_2023, biggie_flexible_2023, hudson_heterogeneous_2022}.
 A second mode is \emph{task-level autonomy}, where a human operator specifies tasks that robots then execute autonomously.
 While this capability is present in many of the aforementioned systems, it is particularly emphasized in~\cite{schuster_arches_2020} and~\cite{sonsalla_field_2017}.
-The lowest autonomy mode is \emph{teleoperation}, which overrides task-level or fully autonomous behavior and is typically used for recovery or fine-grained intervention.
+The lowest autonomy mode is \emph{teleoperation} or \emph{driver-level autonomy}, which overrides task-level or mission-level autonomy and is typically used for recovery or fine-grained intervention.

 In~\mosaic, we adopt this three-level autonomy model and aim to maximize the duration of operation in the highest autonomy mode. \paragraph{Team Composition and Scalability} Scalability is a central challenge in multi-robot autonomy, as increasing team size, but also increasing heterogeneity, places growing demands on coordination, communication, and supervision.
 While robotic swarm systems have demonstrated teams of dozens or even hundreds of agents, particularly in homogeneous \gls{uav} deployments \cite{preiss_crazyswarm_2017}, these systems typically rely on uniform platforms and sensing payloads, which simplifies these challenges.